duncanbradley/thesis/intro.md

 The history of data visualisation teaches us about the persuasive power of visualisations, rather than the principles of good design.
 Discussion of historical data visualisations is commonplace in lay literature on this topic.
 Shows the importance of studying data visualisations (they are a powerful tool), without actually revealing *why* they are so powerful.

+## Defaults

+Defaults can be powerful, sometimes they might not be altered becuase of a lack of understanding (Shah and Kesan, 2006)

+Demonstrated how alternatives to defaults can result in better performance (Witt, 2019) Produce evidence showing how MS Excel’s bar chart truncation can be inappropriate (Yang et al., 2021)

+Default settings can be problematic when using visualisation for exploratory analysis, by concealing relevant features in datasets.
+Lack of awareness can make defaults persist.
+Defaults settings are disproportionately/execessively/particuarly influential.
+In histograms, data are classified into ‘bins’ using algorithms; the default using in R and D3 assumes normally-distributed data, resulting inappropraite displays for other distributions.
+Similarly, with density plots, R’s default makes the same assumption, resulting in excessive smoothing in the display.
+The characteristics of the dataset are important for ensuring that the data are represetned appropriately, but tools’ defaults tend to be agnostic towards these characterstics.
+In R and Tableau, dot plots by default employ dots that with no translucency, which *can* cause overplotting, making it hard to perceive density.
+Unquestioning use of defaults is the issue.
+Demonstrated that rejecting defaults can improve performance for certain tasks.Even when other options are available, defaults are likely to exert a strong influence, through stagnation (Correll et al., 2019).

+Common default setting is the rainbow colourmap (Padilla et al., 2017).
+Alternative palettes have been implemented as defaults in some tools (Moreland, 2009).
+There may be some benefits to rainbow colourmap (Padilla et al., 2017, Ware et al., 2023).
+Some tools have changed default colour palletes to avoid issues in perception (Reda and Szafir, 2021).

+Rejecting default colour assignement in favour of those choices which conform to semantic colour-assocations, facilitates performance (Lin et al., 2013).

+Researchers have suggested that their findings could lead to appropriate defaults (Heer and Bostock, 2010, Xiong et al., 2021).
+Acknowledge that good defaults would lead to better designs (Correll and Heer, 2017, Kerns and Wilmer, 2021).

+It’s not always the case that defaults are wrong, but without available evidence, it’s hard to know.
+Explored redenant encoding, which is a default technique in MS Excel.
+There were different opinions on redundant encoding, some suggest unncessary and distracting, others suggesting it’s helpful.
+Found that it does improve performance (Nothelfer et al., 2017).

+## History

+Case studies of historical visualisations such as Snow’s cholera map can how novel visusaliastion technqiques can make valuable contrbutions (van Wijk, 2005).
+Static visualisations better than Hans Rosling’s animations, but animations more popular (Robertson, 2008).
+Robertson, G., Fernandez, R., Fisher, D., Lee, B. and Stasko, J. (2008) Effectiveness of animation in trend visualization.
+IEEE Transactions on Visualization and Computer Graphics 14(6): 1325–1332.

+Friendly (2006)
+Kosara and Mackinlay (2013)

+Narration can improve comprehension, but elicit issues with trustworthiness, doesn’t affect memory - Obie et al. (2019) Some of Rosling’s techniques may cause biases (Anderson et al., 2021; Hong et al., 2021).

+Kosara (2016) notes that the collection of often-discussed historical visualisations is small, because there are only a few available.